CodingLawyersClub/todo-instructions/README.md

 ## Define the `ToDo` Model

 We're using MongoDB which is a really popular no-SQL database.
 To make things even simpler, we're using a library called `mongoose` that acts as a wrapper for MongoDB.
-One of the things we do we `mongoose` is define our models.
+One of the things we do with `mongoose` is define our models.
 Our models are how we want to represent the stuff we want to save to our database.
 Let's dive straight in.

 Inside of `todo-server` create a new file under `models` named `ToDo.js`.
-Once that's done, let's import monogoose:
+Once that's done, let's import `monogoose` on the top:

 ```
 const mongoose = require('mongoose');
 ```

-Great, now let's define our `schema`.
+Great, now let's define our ToDo `schema`.
 A `schema` is the blueprint for what properties our model will contain.
 Define a schema as follows

 ```
 let ToDoSchema = new mongoose.Schema({